 Let’s take a deeper look at the most popular types of business analytics tools.

 What is business analytics?

 What does that look like in practice?
-Let’s say you’re tracking your daily sales through an analytics tool and you see that you’re busiest on Saturdays, Sundays, and Mondays in the mid-morning and early evening (see below).
+Let’s say you’re tracking your daily sales through a business analytics tool and you see that you’re busiest on Saturdays, Sundays, and Mondays in the mid-morning and early evening (see below).
 That could inform how you staff your shop, set your hours, and even stock inventory.

 Web analytics tools show you how many people are visiting your site, how they’re getting there, and what they do once they’re there.
 If you have an online store, understanding how your customers interact with your site is crucial for maintaining and growing sales.
-Google Analytics is free and one of the most commonly used tools, although your website builder may also have built-in, high-level analytics.
+Google Analytics is free and one of the most commonly used analytics platforms, although your website builder may also have built-in, high-level analytics.